dotlang/language/Enhancements.md

 maybe compiler can handle this and smartly and transparently converts stack-allocated to heap-allocated upon need.

-? - Can an interface or class, define static variables? how?
+? - Can an interface or class, define static variables? how? why differentiate between static and non-static methods?
+If static instance is just a normal instance (only created by compiler) then why it cannot be exactly same as a normal instance?
+As a result, we don't differentiate between static and instance variables.
+Each class definition has a single list of fields which is available to all instances (static or non-static).
+I even suggest to eliminate the word 'static' and assume everything is instance-level.
+We may even be able to remove `auto this` and simplify interfaces too.
+I think we added them in the first place to support notation of static methods.

+? - Can we force a class to be only used through static methods? yes if we use `new` method to create instances and define it as private.

 ? - We can have `type this { ... }` to define instance members, instead of struct keyword.

 ? - We "embed" an instance (so it doesn't have anything to do with static members), but when implementing an interface, we should implement whatever there is (instance and static).